D1noD3v/dotfiles/README.md

 git clone https://github.com/D1noD3v/dotfiles.git
 cd dotfiles
 ```
-After this, you may change the ´´´packeges.txt´´´ to include whatever packages you would like to install.
+After this, you may change the  ```packages.txt```  to include whatever packages you would like to install.
 In order for it to work you need to structure the package names like this:

 ```